 get inspiration for a more exciting lifestyle.

-The Road Reel blog was born during very uncertain and challenging times- a breakthrough of very much unwelcomed pandemic.
-Just as most of us around the world, being locked down in an apartment in UAE, I have 24 hours and 7 days a week to finally sit down and transfer to the digital pages knowledge about two things that I am most passionate about - travel and photography.
-Inshaalah (as we say here in The Middle East), as soon as borders open for travelling, you will have some great ideas for your next trip and ready to shoot away the best pictures of your live.
+I have started The Road Reel travel and photography blog during very uncertain and challenging times- a breakthrough of a very much unwelcomed pandemic in March 2020.
+Just as many of us, being locked down in an apartment in the UAE, I have 24 hours and 7 days a week to finally sit down and transfer to the digital pages knowledge about two things that I am most passionate about – travel and photography.
+As borders slowly but steady are opening up for travelling, here you will have some great ideas for your next trip and be ready to shoot away your best pictures.

 How I travel